kraenhansen/mocha-remote/README.md

 ## Installing the server (as a CLI)

 Install the Mocha Remote CLI into your project.
-It is a drop-in replacement for mocha, in fact its simply extending the Mocha CLI already available in the project.

 ```
 npm install mocha mocha-remote-cli --save-dev